DevDrupal33/display_builder/docs/entity-displays-overrides.md

 - `source_id`: the source plugin ID
 - `source`: the source plugin config

-The entity view display config entity has additional `override_field` and `override_display_builder` properties for the field name storing the data and the related display builder profile:
+The entity view display config entity has additional `override_field` and `override_profile` properties for the field name storing the data and the related display builder profile:

 ```yaml
 id: node.article.default